Ry8ics/Faster/README.md

 If you do not care to compile the code, then just download Faster_including_user_manual_v2.zip under Releases and you are good to go.

 Read the attached user manual to learn how to create input files to Faster.
-Open a Windows Terminal and and run Faster by issuing the command "faster<input_file.inp>output_file.out" where the textfile input_file.inp contains the required commands to faster.
+Open a Windows Terminal and run Faster by issuing the command "faster<input_file.inp>output_file.out" where the textfile input_file.inp contains the required commands to faster.
 A basic input file to Faster may look like:

 - id SIMP expand 1 'my simple faster'